-From Parliament Hill: Continue west along Wellington Street and turn right at Vimy Place.
-From the Canadian Museum of History: Turn left on Laurier St.; turn left on to Eddy Street; continue over the Chaudière Bridge; turn right at Vimy
+- From Parliament Hill: Continue west along Wellington Street and turn right on Vimy Place. - From the Canadian Museum of History: Turn left on Laurier St.; turn left on to Eddy Street; continue over the Chaudière Bridge; turn right at Vimy Place.